bbelyeu/flask-statsdclient/README.md

 ``STATSD_PREFIX`` options respectively in your Flask app config.

 ## Development

-This project was written and tested with Python 3.6.

 On a mac you can use the following commands to get up and running.
 ``` bash